ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 def approach_2(string):
     """
-    Count the permuations of a string that have no repeated letters by adding one letter at a time, backtracking when the permuation is full or no next letter can legally be added.
+    Count the permutations of a string that have no repeated letters by adding one letter at a time, backtracking when the permeation is full or no next letter can legally be added.
     """
     counts = Counter(string)